J-N-K/wgplugin/README.md

 Simple Perl Plugins for the Wiregate.

-MySQLStoreData.pl: cyclic storage of set of values to MySQL-database MySQLStoreEvent.pl: storage single values with name to MySQL-database
+MySQLStoreData.pl: cyclic storage of set of values to MySQL-database

+MySQLStoreEvent.pl: storage single values with name to MySQL-database

 T-Flipflop: Output group-address toggles on rising edge of input group address

+fritzbox/callmonitor.pl: Plugin for connection to Fritzbox TCP-Port

+fritzbox/callist.php: provides iframe for integration in CometVisu

 Wiregate is a registered trademark of Elaborated Networks.
 This repository is in no way connected to Elaborated Networks and the author ist not an